amna-mujahid/Predictive-Maintenance-using-Machine-Learning/README.md

 ## Approach

-The project follows a simple machine-learning pipeline:
+The project follows a machine-learning pipeline from data exploration to model deployment:

 1. Explored and analyzed the machine-maintenance dataset.
+2. Examined the distribution of failure types and identified significant **class imbalance** in the dataset.
-2. Selected relevant machine operating parameters.
+3. Selected relevant machine operating parameters:
+   * Product Type
+   * Air Temperature
+   * Process Temperature
+   * Rotational Speed
+   * Torque
+   * Tool Wear
+4. Used **PyCaret** to compare multiple classification algorithms and identify the best-performing model.
-3. Encoded the categorical `Type` feature.
+5. Encoded the categorical `Type` feature using **Ordinal Encoding**.
-4. Encoded the failure types as numerical target labels.
+6. Encoded the failure types using **Label Encoding**.
-5. Split the data into training and testing sets using an **80/20 stratified split**.
+7. Split the data into training and testing sets using an **80/20 stratified split**.
-6. Trained a **Random Forest Classifier**.
+8. Based on the PyCaret model comparison, **Random Forest Classifier** was selected for further implementation.
+9. Trained the Random Forest model using **Scikit-learn**.
-7. Evaluated the model using accuracy, precision, recall, F1-score, and a confusion matrix.
+10. Evaluated the model using **accuracy, precision, recall, F1-score, and a confusion matrix**.
-8. Analyzed feature importance to understand which operating parameters influenced the model most.
+11. Analyzed feature importance to understand which machine parameters contributed most to the model's predictions.
-9. Saved the trained model for deployment.
+12. Saved the trained model and preprocessing encoders using **Joblib**.
-10. Developed a **Streamlit interface** for interactive predictions.
+13. Developed a **Streamlit web application** for interactive machine-failure predictions.

 ## Results